The Ultimate List of Content Marketing Tools and Resources-II

 We used HubSpot’s blog topic generator to generate blog ideas.
 Here’s what we found.

 It asked us for up to 5 nouns; We added one and requested blog ideas.

 So, here are the results we got.
 Enjoy!

-However, you can not rely on all these ideas.
+Now, you can not rely on all of these ideas.
 Can you?

-You can also check some of these ideas with other tools to see their worth.
+However, if you plan to do so, check some of these ideas with other tools as well to see their worth.

 Bonus: Crazy egg